dantard/easyconfig2/README.md

 Easyconfig is a library for creating settings dialogs based in the pyQt Library.
 It eases the process of creating and managing configuration dialogs.
-With EasyConfig, developers can quickly generate dialogs that allow users to modify application settings, making it an efficient tool for enhancing user experience in pyQt applications.
+With `EasyConfig`, developers can quickly generate dialogs that allow users to modify application settings, making it an efficient tool for enhancing user experience in pyQt applications.

 The API is simple and intuitive, allowing developers to focus on the functionality of their applications rather than the intricacies of dialog creation.
-By leveraging EasyConfig, developers can streamline their workflow and enhance the overall user experience in pyQt applications.
+By leveraging `EasyConfig`, developers can streamline their workflow and enhance the overall user experience in pyQt applications.

 ### Philosophy

-To use the library, it is necessary to create an EasyConfig2 object and add the needed configuration options.
+To use the library, it is necessary to create an `EasyConfig2` object and add the needed configuration options.

 A basic settings dialogs can be created with the following code: